Neezy78/rock-paper-scissors/README.md

+# rock-paper-scissors
-# rock-paper-scissorsFirst project with Javascript for Odin project
+First project with Javascript for Odin project